Cloning an Oracle RAC 12c Pluggable Database (PDB)

 - Verify that the staging path has enough free space for the datafiles for both the CDB and the PDB$SEED that you want to restore and that the destination path has enough free space for the PDBs that you clone.

-- From the CommCell Browser, expand Client Computers > RAC client.
+- From the CommCell Browser, expand Client Computers > client > Oracle RAC.

-- In the Browse and Restore Options dialog box, select the backup to use for the clone:
+- On the Browse and Restore dialog box, select the backup to use for the clone.

-- To create the clone from the latest backup, select Latest Backup and click View Content.
+- To create the clone from the latest backup, select Latest Backup, and then click View Content.

 - To create the clone from a point-in-time backup, make the following selections:

-- In the End Time area, select or enter the date and time.
+- Select the Absolute Time, and then in the End Time area, enter the date and time.

-- From the browse window, select the database in the left pane, then select the PDBs to restore in the right pane.
-Click Recover All Selected.
+- From the browse window, select the PDBs to restore in the right pane, and then click Recover All Selected.

 - In the Destination Client list, select the destination client that has the CDB that will contain the clone PDBs.

 - in the Catalog Connect String boxes, type the

 - On the Auxiliary instance tab, specify the auxiliary instance information:

 - Optional: In the PFile box, type the full path to the PFile that the software uses when it creates the instance.

 - In the Staging Path box, type the full path to the location where the software creates the auxiliary instance.

 - To have the software automatically clean up the instance after it creates the clone, select the Cleanup Auxiliary check box.

 - On the PDB Clone tab, specify the PDB clone information.